LeonardoYz/Weather-App/README.md

   - [x] City weather by default, preferably current location
   - [x] Search by any city
-  - [x] Weather of today and the next 5 days
+  - [x] Weather of today and next 5 days
   - [x] The date and location of the weather
   - [x] According to image for each type of weather
   - [x] The min and max degree each day